PUBLIC HOMEBUYER UNIVERSITY

 Everyone starts somewhere

-Comprehensive training: Students will attend a series of 8 classes led by experts in the financial and real-estate fields.
-Topics include:
+Comprehensive training: Students will attend a series of four day-long classes over six weeks, covering topics that include:

 Financial Literacy and Planning